andrew/ultimate-awesome/README.md

 - [bert-in-production](https://github.com/DomHudson/bert-in-production) - A collection of resources on using BERT ( ) and related Language Models in production environments.
 - [React-Toolkit](https://github.com/drbarzaga/React-Toolkit) - A curated list of essential libraries and tools for frontend developers, with a focus on React.
 Ideal for developers looking to build robust, scalable, and high-performance applications 🚀.
 - [awesome-python-ast](https://github.com/gyermolenko/awesome-python-ast) - Python tools, libraries and resources about AST (as in Abstract Syntax Trees).
+- [awesome-permacomputing](https://github.com/idematos/awesome-permacomputing) - A curation of resources, projects, and communities related to permacomputing.
 - [resources-for-web-developers](https://github.com/jatin2003/resources-for-web-developers) - Resources for Web Developers.
 - [security-study-tutorial](https://github.com/mykings/security-study-tutorial) - Summary of online learning materials.
 - [Find.Your.Purpose](https://github.com/OpenGenus/Find.Your.Purpose) - An exhaustive list of products with a purpose of making our World a better place to live in and to help you find your mission. .